GSA-TTS/identity-dev-docs/_pages/vot-trust-framework.md

 Vectors of trust are a combination of individual components.
 Each component describes a feature or requirement for the user during the transaction.
 For example, a component may specify that identity-proofing or that a particular MFA method must be used.

 Vector components are made up of a upper-case letter followed by a lower-case letter or a number.
-For example, `P1` or `C2`.
+For example, `P1` or `Ca`.
 A vector of trust is made by combining these components and arranging them into a period-separated list.
 For example, `C1.C2.P1.Pb`.

 In OIDC vectors of trust are specified using the `vtr` parameter in the authorization request.
 The `vtr` parameter is a JSON array of vectors.
 If multiple vectors are included Login.gov will use the first vector specified to determine the requirements for authenticating and identity proofing the user.